getpelican/pelican-plugins/hubski_static/Readme.md

 # Static Discussion via Hubski
 *Author: St John Karp <stjohn@fuzzjunket.com>*

-Scrape comments from a Hubski post and embed them in your articles.
+Query comments for a Hubski post via their API and embed them in your articles.
 This is a static version of Hubski's own "Discussion via Hubski", which embeds the comments section on your website using a dynamic JavaScript query.

 ## Installation

 This plugin requires Beautiful Soup 4 to be installed on your system.
-This module takes care of all the web scraping required to get the comments from Hubski.
+This module takes care of any manipulation required on the HTML of the comments.
 On Debian you can install BS4 from the official repo:

     apt-get install python-bs4